-At Sweeney Merrigan Law, LLP, our lawyers will investigate to identify every responsible party.
+At Sweeney Merrigan Law, LLP, our wrongful death lawyers will investigate to identify every responsible party.

 Depending on the circumstances, you might be entitled to compensation from:

 Multiple parties might even share the blame.
-Our attorneys will work to make sure every responsible party is held fully accountable for your loss.
+Our wrongful death attorneys in Boston, MA will work to make sure every responsible party is held fully accountable for your loss.

 Most fatal accidents are caused by negligence.
 That means that most of these serious accidents could have been prevented if someone would have taken the time to be careful.

-At Sweeney Merrigan Law, LLP, we represent the families of all types of fatal accidents in Boston.
+At Sweeney Merrigan Law, LLP, our wrongful death attorneys represent the families of all types of fatal accidents in Boston.
 Some of the leading causes of wrongful death include:

 If someone you love has died in an accident, don’t hesitate to get legal advice.
 You may have the right to significant compensation–and our attorneys are dedicated to helping your family get justice.
 Interested in learning more?
 Call today to arrange a free case review today.